 Want to get better results from your marketing?
 If so, there are a variety of ways that you can apply persuasion in your marketing messages.
 In this post, we’re going to cover 16 persuasion marketing tactics you can use to boost your promotional efforts.
 Depending on your industry, business, product, service, or other goals, one or more of these techniques should be applicable to your marketing.

 1. Build Anticipation

-Whether you are about to launch a new blog post, ebook, lead magnet, product, service, or webinar, the first persuasive technique you can use is to build anticipation.
+Whether you are about to launch a new blog post, ebook, lead magnet, landing page, product, service, or webinar, the first persuasive technique you can use is to build anticipation.
 You don’t just want to spring something new on your audience and make them decide if it’s something they want right at that moment.

 Instead, start your marketing efforts by piquing their interest.
 Share some teasers before you make a big announcement.
 If you’re not sure how to do it, just take the lead from the movies and major brands.
 No one just releases a movie or a new product.
 They all get people hyped up through short yet memorable messaging.

 Do the same for your next launch.
 Get people excited about it so that by the time you launch, they are chomping at the bit to consume.